TheOdinProject/curriculum/ruby/ruby.md

     > my_arr
     => [1,3]

-See if an array **includes an item** AT ALL by using `.include?`, which, as you should see from the `?` at the end, returns true or false:
+See if an array **includes an item** AT ALL by using `include?`, which, as you should see from the `?` at the end, returns true or false:

     > my_arr.include?(3)
     => true
     > my_arr.include?(132)
     => false

-To find WHERE a specific item lives in the array, use `.index` but note that it only returns the FIRST instance of this (and then gives up.
+To find WHERE a specific item lives in the array, use `index` but note that it only returns the FIRST instance of this (and then gives up.
 Lazy method.):

     > my_arr.index(3)
     => 2